 What is Food Allergy?

 The immune system is your body’s first line of defense against invaders like bacteria, fungi, or the common cold virus.
-When you develop a food allergy, the immune system recognises a protein that you have as an invader and responds to it by making antibodies to combat it.
+When you develop a food allergy, the immune system recognizes a protein that you have as an invader and responds to it by making antibodies to combat it.

 Food allergy is an immune-mediated reaction that develops immediately after having a certain kind of food, that is recognised as a threat to your health.
 The most common is an immunoglobulin E (IgE)- triggered reaction.
 IgE are allergic antibodies that can cause an immediate reaction when chemicals are released.
 Even a minimal amount of that specific food can stimulate a broad range of signs from mild to severe.
 The possible treatment option for food allergies is to totally refrain from having specific food that triggers it.